-5.7 Option 7: Replace two transformers and 22kV switchgear
+5.7.
+Option 7: Replace two transformers and 22kV switchgear

-This option extends Option 6 by also replacing the No.1 66/22kV power transformer.
+This option extends Option 6 by also replacing the No.1 and No.2 66/22kV power transformer.
 The estimated capital cost of this option is \$26.81 million in real 2022 dollars.

-6 Economic assessment of the credible options
+6. Economic assessment of the credible options 6.1.
+Market benefit

-6.1 Market benefits and assessment approach

 The regulatory investment test for distribution requires the RIT-D proponent to consider whether each credible option provides the classes of market benefits described in clause 5.17.1(c)(4) of the Rules.
-To address this requirement, the table below discusses our approach to each of the market benefits listed in clause 5.17.1(c)(4) in assessing the credible options to address the identified need at BWR.
+To address this requirement, the table below discusses our approach to each of the market benefits listed in clause 5.17.1(c)(4) in assessing the credible options to address the identified need relating to the emerging service constraints at BWR.